UltimateTimmeh/dotfiles/README.md

 - **LibreOffice**: The poor man's Office suite.
 Installed with the package manager (libreoffice).

-- **MITRAL-pp**: pyFormex application for pre- and postprocessing of MITRAL case FEA and CFD simulations.
-Installed from the developer Git repository (credentials required).
-Configuration available.

 - **mlocate**: Uses a routinely-updated database of the filesystem to search for files more quickly than with the `find` command.
 Installed with the package